mathphysmx/teaching-ml/README.md

 Temario y bibliografía completa en español [aquí](TEMARIO_syllabus.pdf).

-This project host class material for the machine learning in geosciences.
+This project hosts material for the **machine learning in geosciences** class.

 # Bibliography